 I purchased my Instant Pot a year and a half ago.
 Truth be told, I was looking for a pressure cooker.
 I was visiting my family in India where they use pressure cookers 3+ times a day.
 I decided that it was time; I was ready.
 I had been so fearful of them in the past after hearing horror stories of the lids blowing off, so when I came across the Instant Pot on Amazon which had 1,500+ 5 star reviews, I was intrigued.
 Being digital and having 7 different functions piqued my interest.
 I purchased it and have never looked back.
-I will tell you that there is definitely a learning curve, but it’s quick – and this is one appliance that I use daily.
+In all honesty, there is definitely a learning curve, but it’s quick – and this is one appliance that I use daily.
 Here are a few ways that I use my Instant Pot.

-Yogurt.
+Making Yogurt in the Instant Pot.
 In all honesty this one was a tad out of my comfort zone.
 I mean, make yogurt when you can buy it?
 Why would anyone do that?
 Three major reasons, actually: first off, it’s cheaper.
 I use organic whole milk and know exactly what goes into it.
 (Yep, so I’m a bit of a control freak.
 I’m okay with that.)
 Next, it’s unsweetened.
 Have you ever looked at the sugar content of most yogurts, specifically added sugars?
 When I make yogurt in my Instant Pot, we’ll sweeten it with honey or maple syrup – without overdoing it.
 And next but certainly not least – it’s actually EASY!
 I was scared to death to try it the first time thinking that I’d fail … but alas, I did it.
 Look for a post coming up soon detailing exactly how to make yogurt in your IP, but in the meantime, these are the cultures that I used.

-Rice.
+A Rice Cooker.
 No babysitting and half the cook time are what you can look forward to when cooking rice in your Instant Pot.
 This is a basic chart that can give you estimates for cooking it – but I love the fact that you can toss it in and tend to other things while it cooks up perfectly.
 Even brown rice which typically takes 40+ minutes can be made much quicker, and comes out perfectly every time.

-Beans.
+Cooking Beans in the Instant Pot.
 No more having to let your beans cook for hours on end.
 I do still try to soak my beans overnight before cooking them, but in the case that I forget to, I simply cook from dry beans to cooked by adding on some time.
 This chart spells out cooking times for both dried and soaked beans – you will see that it’s not hours and hours!
 Cooking your own dried beans (you can find them in the bulk section or in bags if you don’t have a bulk section) is a way to cut costs (they are cheaper than canned beans) and also cuts down on waste (from the cans).
 Plus you can cook a bunch of beans at a time and then freeze them for a later date for when convenience calls.
 Which seems to be happening more and more for me these days.

 While we are typically a rolled oats kinda family, I’ve discovered that steel cut oats are a great option to consider.
 This is the newest way that I use my Instant Pot!
 The Kitchn has some great advice, including tips and tricks if this is unchartered territory for you.
 Some key takeaways to consider: